david-commit/demo-week1/README.md

 <p>Start by running the index.html file on a we browser</p>

 [Go Back to the top](#portfolio)
-## Technology Used
+## Technologies Used
 * HTML5 - Is used to build the structure of the pages and position all elements.

-* CSS - Is used to style the pages and give a it an appealing visual appearance.
+* CSS3 - Is used to style the pages and give a it an appealing visual appearance.

 ## Reference
 * Moringa School Course Content